 The fact still remains, however, that “visual meditations” can be potent tools for healing and relaxation.
 In this article, I want to look at two techniques.

 A visualization is merely a mental image that is taken as the object of focus during meditation.
-The power of these “mind images” rests in the psychological impact they can have on us.
+The power of these “mental images” rests on the psychological impact they can have on us.

-Holding your attention on a decaying corpse (a Buddhist technique), for example, is going to have a different effect to imagining rays of compassion radiating to your loved ones.
+Holding your attention on a decaying corpse (a Buddhist technique), for example, is going to have a different effect on imagining rays of compassion radiating to your loved ones.

 You can use visualization meditation purely as a means of healing and relaxation, or as a springboard for experiencing deeper meditative states.

 The reason that it is useful as an initial practice is because it brings your thoughts (or your thinking faculty) in accordance with your intended aim – to focus.